DataDog/hiring-engineers/answers.md

 After a restard oft he DataDog-Agent the new metric can be reported.
 It will also be displayed in the datadog-agent Manager under Status -> Collector

 <img src="img/my_metric_py.png"/>

+#### Change your check's collection interval so that it only submits the metric once every 45 seconds.

 #### Bonus Question Can you change the collection interval without modifying the Python check file you created?
 Yes this can be done by changing the my_check.yaml in /etc/datadog-agent/conf.d as below: